How do I choose a mental health provider who is a good fit for me?

 “Hi Dr. X this is Jane Doe calling.
 I am a student at XYZ University and I found your contact information on The Shrink Space.
 I would like some help with my relationships with my parents and I’m interested in scheduling a session with you.
 You can reach me at (555) 555-5555.
 Again, my name is Jane Doe and you can reach me at (555) 555-5555.
 Thank you.”

-If you don’t hear back from a provider after leaving a voicemail, you might consider contacting them via email or phoning again.
-If you still don’t hear back from them, it would be good to let your university know about your experience.
+If you don’t hear back from a provider after contacting them, you might consider reaching out to them again.
+If you try to contact a provider several times and you still don’t hear back from them, it would be good to let your university counseling center know about your experience.
+We also encourage you to reach out to other providers on The Shrink Space because you deserve to get the care you are looking for.

 The First Session with a Mental Health Provider